 To their credit, Balch & Jones showed by their residence in View Ridge that they stood by the integrity of their work.
 Certainly if they were not planning to do a good job, they would not have come to live in the same community that they were building.
 Albert Balch (1903-1976) and Ralph Jones (1903-1996) lived in their View Ridge houses for the rest of their lives.

-The View Ridge development expanded from the original ten acres, to a total of two hundred acres.
-Today the View Ridge area represented by its community club, is on the east side of 35th Avenue NE from NE 65th to 75th Streets..
+The View Ridge development expanded from the original ten acres to a total of two hundred acres.
+Today the View Ridge area represented by its community club, is defined as the east side of 35th Avenue NE from NE 65th to 75th Streets.

 “Winter Building Plans are Made.”
 Seattle Daily Times, October 20, 1935, page 20.